Discover Parma, Italy the city of the prosciutto -and so much more. Here’s the Life in Italy guide for Parma in Emilia Romagna.

 The Cittadella, the Central Palace of the Governor, & the Garden Ducal Palace

-The central Palace of the Governor and the Garden Ducal Palace are two must-visit in Parma.
+The central Palace of the Governor and the Garden Ducal Palace are two reasons already why you should visit Parma.

 The Palazzo del Governatore has a long history, spanning from the beginning of the 13th to the mid-19th century.
 Located in the central Piazza Garibaldi, the palace was restored a decade ago.
 Today, it’s home to Parma’s museum of contemporary and modern art.